nonsensecodes/.github/README.md

-# community contribution docs for nonsensetwice
+# community contribution docs for nonsensecodes

 this repository houses all of the default documentation for all personal open source projects. this includes: